YMCA and YWCA Sexual Abuse and Assault Allegations: Who’s Affected?

 There has been a disturbing increase in nationwide reports of sexual assault.
-While many reports involve religious organizations, other entities — such as the Young Men’s Christian Association (“YMCA”), Young Women’s Christian Association (“YWCA”), and other popular youth groups — have also faced allegations.
+While many reports involve religious organizations, other entities — such as the Young Men’s Christian Association (“YMCA”), Young Women’s Christian Association (“YWCA”), and other popular youth organizations across the country — have also faced allegations.

-Increasing claims against the YMCA and YWCA include a complaint that these organizations are failing to properly recognize and address abuse that takes place at their facilities and by its leaders.
+A growing number of YWCA and YMCA lawsuits include the complaint that these organizations are failing to properly recognize and address abuse that takes place at their facilities and is committed by its leaders.